andersjanmyr/functional_javascript/higher_order_functions/02_higher.md

     @@@ javaScript
     // Arguments, an array, to iterate over,
-    // an unary function, to apply to each item
+    // a unary function, to apply to each item
     // returns a new array with the result function map(array, unaryFunc) {
       var list = [];